Apreche/geeknights-code-of-conduct/code_of_conduct.rst

 Always Engage in Good Faith
 ***************************

 All community engagement must be in good faith.
 This means that at no time should a person share information or promote ideas that they themselves do not honestly believe.
 Sarcasm and facetiousness is often lost from language, especially online in text form.
-That usually leads to misudnerstandings, often harmful ones.
-A good community member exhibits honesty, only staing what they believe to be truthful to the best of their knowledge.
+That usually leads to misunderstandings, often harmful ones.
+A good community member exhibits honesty, only stating what they believe to be truthful to the best of their knowledge.

 Do Not Share Dangerously Misleading Information
 ***********************************************